 If the user did not install the digital wallet app, a WAP page is triggered.
 The WAP page is a login page or the digital wallet app download page.

 The merchant terminal type is WAP.

 The WAP page of the digital wallet is a login page or a digital wallet download page.
 To successfully redirect to the WAP page of the digital wallet, the merchant needs to provide a WAP redirection page with a URL.

 The merchant needs to provide a website redirection URL.

-The PC website can be a page that requires account and password to authorize or a page with QR code to be scanned for authorization.
+The PC website can be a page that requires an account and password to authorize, or a page with a QR code to be scanned for authorization.

 Table 3.
 Recommended actions to take for a seamless integration